Priorities & Topics

 - connect with, comment on and discuss things with others;

 - easily access information to inform and educate oneself;

 - form a personal identity (through self-expression, learning and communication);

 - promote a sense of belonging and self-esteem through being involved in a community of users.

 The MusE Handbook offer a broad theoretical background, as well as practical information aimed at understanding resilience and how to develop it in young students, as well as how to use music as a powerful tool to promote resilience, inclusion and communication.
 The manual has been divided into different sections where different types of information and activities have been provided.

 Creativity and culture.
 Early School Leaving / combating failure in education.
 Pedagogy and didactics.

 MusE aims to achieve the following objectives for teenagers

-The project aims to create 4 innovative tools (IO1, IO2, IO3 and IO4) available to teenagers (direct addressees).
+The project aimed to create 4 innovative tools (IO1, IO2, IO3 and IO4) available to teenagers (direct addressees).
 Students from

-the three countries involved (Turkey, Romania and Portugal) in the MusE project working for three months to draft the narrative plot of a symphonic-electronic music poem, in which they reflect on their adolescent age phase (involving psychologists and teachers).
-The plot will be developed by the students at transnational level through the use of a mobile APP (developed during the project itself) for student collaborative working.
-To make sure that the priorities and objectives identified are addressed in a comprehensive and valid way, the project adopts: a cross-sectoral perspective - the partnership is composed of a third sector, universities, schools, societies - multidisciplinary - cooperate educational and technical staff - and a multi-method approach - takes cognitive behavioural psychology into account, emotional motivational education, non-formal education.
+the three countries involved (Turkey, Romania and Portugal) in the MusE project have worked for three months to draft the narrative plot of a symphonic-electronic music poem, in which they reflected on their adolescent age phase (involving psychologists and teachers).
+The plot was developed by the students at transnational level through the use of a mobile APP (developed during the project itself) for student collaborative working.
+To make sure that the priorities and objectives identified were addressed in a comprehensive and valid way, the project adopted: a cross-sectoral perspective - the partnership was composed of a third sector, universities, schools, societies - multidisciplinary - cooperate educational and technical staff - and a multi-method approach - takes cognitive behavioural psychology into account, emotional motivational education, non-formal education.